More Churches of Atina

 The Church of the Madonna di Costantinopoli

 This was built in 1604.
-It was destroyed during the war in November 1943.
+It was destroyed in the bombing of Atina in November 1943.